Luis Alegre

 Luis Alegre (c.
-1510 – 1573) was a Flemish soldier, in the service of the Spanish Crown, who served as conquistador and expeditionary of the Río de la Plata and Paraguay.
+1510 – 1573) was a Flemish soldier of the Spanish monarchy, who was a conquistador and expeditionary of the Río de la Plata and Paraguay.

 Biography

 He arrived at the Río de la Plata in the expedition of Pedro de Mendoza in 1534, and later to Asunción, aboard the ship "La Marañona" in 1538.
 He changed his original last name "Plesier" to Alegre, and attended the election of Domingo Martinez de Irala as Lieutenant Governor of Paraguay in 1539.
 He had an active participation in the Conquest of Paraguay, receiving parcels of land, in addition to the distributions of various indigenous tribes as encomiendas for their services to the Crown.

-He was married to Magdalena Testanova, daughter of Blas Testanova, the first doctor of the Río de la Plata.
-He remarriage with Catalina Lys, daughter of flemish conquistador Dionis de Lys.
-They had a son named Esteban Alegre, a neighbor founder of Corrientes and Buenos Aires.
+His first wife was Magdalena Testanova, daughter of Blas Testanova, the first doctor of the Río de la Plata.
+His second was Catalina Lys, daughter of Flemish conquistador Dionis de Lys, with whom he had a son, Esteban Alegre.

-His last name is very common in Paraguay, and the Argentine coastal area, but a distinguished line can be drawn through Captain Casimiro Alegre, a military man with a long career during the colonial and post-colonial period of Buenos Aires.